About Tricolored Blackbirds

 Non-breeding Distribution

 Resident in Washington, Oregon and Baja California, absent in Nevada.
 May occur in small numbers along coastal regions and portions of northern California outside of the Central Valley.
 Wintering populations concentrate in the Sacramento-San Joaquin Delta and formerly along the central coast in Monterey, Marin, and Sonoma counties, where they occur in multispecies flocks with other blackbirds, brown-headed cowbirds, and European starlings (Beedy and Hamilton 1999).
 Wintering tricolors are associated with open rangeland in the Sacramento-San Joaquin Delta and with dairies along the central California Coast.
 From mid-October to February flocks to 25,000 frequented dairies on the outer Point Reyes Peninsula in Marin County (Beedy and Hamilton 1999), but few birds (< 1,000) have been seen during winter there since 2012 (Evens, pers. obs., Meese, pers. obs.).
-A wintering population estimated at 50,000 birds was observed by Ted Beedy and Bob Meese outside Birds Landing, Solano County in late October, 2007 but only 1,500 birds were observed wintering in the same location in winter 2020/2021 (Meese, pers. obs.).
+A wintering population estimated at 50,000 birds was observed by Ted Beedy and Bob Meese outside Birds Landing, Solano County in late October, 2007 but only 1,500 birds were observed wintering in the same location in winter 2020/2021 and only 800 birds during the winter of 2023-2024 (Meese, pers. obs.).
+Small numbers (< 100) of wintering birds have been observed in western Idaho in 2022-2023 and 2023-2024.

 The precise locations of and habitats utilized by wintering tricolors are poorly known and there is great need for extensive study of the distribution and abundance of this species throughout the winter.